Executive MBA: How I got into Columbia with a 570 GMAT score

 This better NOT be your mantra when you craft your application.
 A candidate who has sketchy goals may come across as flighty for real responsibility and a ripe case for dismissal.

-As for me, I know I want to go to the moon someday!! :-) But that was not what I wrote in my application.
+As for me, I know I want to go to the moon someday!! 🙂 But that was not what I wrote in my application.
 I thought probably it was best to tell that to the AdCom after I was admitted and better to save something sensible for my application.
-That being said, I had couple of plans.
-But I chose one that translated into my short-term goal and was SMART – Specific, Measurable, Attainable, Realistic and Time-bound.

 4. Insider Trading (oops!)

-Finally, having loads of inside information (and using it to your advantage!) will not land you behind bars!
-I knew I wanted to be in New York city so my research surrounded NYU Stern and Columbia.
 While Information Sessions and MBA Fairs served as a tip of the iceberg, attending classes at both schools, speaking with alumni (okay, alumnus and only at one school!) and attending events held by student organisations was very insightful and helped me gauge my ‘fit’.
-I researched their websites for information on faculty, core courses, electives and student organisations (trust me there is so much information that at one point I thought I was already a part of Columbia – I just knew so much!)

 When you are coughing up a whopping $150k, it’s wise to remember that perception (the way schools are perceived) can be tricky and it serves your best interest to really dig deep beneath the layers to know what’s really in store for you and how a certain school helps you achieve your goals.
-Trust me, put your insights in your essays and the AdCom will love you!

 5. Why you and why not Tom, Dick or Harry or even Munni or Sheila….!?